 Figure 10.
-Offset Error vs Different Shunt Resistor With OPA376 (AMC1305M25)
+Offset Error vs Different Shunt Resistor With OPA376 (AMC1305M05)

 Figure 11.
-Gain Error vs Different Shunt Resistor With OPA376 (AMC1305M25)
+Gain Error vs Different Shunt Resistor With OPA376 (AMC1305M05)

-The designer must be aware that if their system does not have suitable power for the op amp, you might need to design other power paths.
+The designer must be aware of two things: (1) although the offset error of OPA376 is a little high, it also could optimize system performance.
+The higher performance of op amp used, the higher cost will be.
+(2) if your system does not have suitable power for op amp, you might need to design other power paths.
 Therefore, there is a trade-off between performance and cost.